dltk-ai/qubitai-dltk/docs/source/getting_started/generateAPIkey.rst

     The UI for user creation can be accessed at `http://BASE_SERVICE_IP:8082 <http://BASE_SERVICE_IP:8082>`__ ,by clicking on **Sign Up** button on top right, user will be able to view below pages

+    It's recommended to map DNS name to BASE_SERVICE_IP:8082

 Sign Up
 =============================

 .. image:: images/signup.png
+    :width: 500
+    :align: center

 After filling above details, click on **Sign Up** button.
 User will receive an e-mail for verification.
 On successful verification of email, user will be redirected to **Sign In** page.

 Email Verification
 =============================
-User will receive a verification email, as shown below
+User will receive a verification email, as shown below, you need to click on ``Verify Now`` button to verify your email address.

 .. image:: images/verification_mail.png
+    :align: center
+    :width: 300

 Sign in
 =============================
 Next Step is to sign in using the credentials provided while Sign Up process

 .. image:: images/login.png
+    :width: 500
+    :align: center

 Create a project
 =============================